-When starting a small business, it may be more practical to have access to convenient and flexible methods of financing or obtaining equipment.
-For example, a start-up business may require motor equipment or other costly mechanisms for business operations which at the time, it cannot afford.
-One possible solution for can be found in the form of a hire purchase agreement.
+When starting a small business, it is important to have access to convenient and flexible methods of financing or obtaining equipment.
+For example, a start-up business may require motor equipment or other costly mechanisms for business operations.
+One possible solution is a hire purchase agreement.

 What is a Hire Purchase Agreement?

-Hire purchase agreements enable business owners to hire equipment for a set period of time through a number of instalment payments.
+Hire purchase agreements enable business owners to hire equipment for a set period of time through installment payments.
 There is no actual lending or borrowing of funds involved.
 In this regard, they differ from traditional loans.
-The hirer does not become the owner of what is hired, rather the agreement represents only an option to buy equipment at the end.
-The hirer will assume the role of owner following payment of the final instalment.
+The hirer does not become the owner rather the agreement is an option to buy the equipment its conclusion.
+The hirer will assume the role of owner following payment of the final installment.

 You can negotiate an agreement with the owner of the equipment or through a financial organisation.
 The financial organisation, such as a finance company, acts as a third party through which you transfer regular payments to.
-If you would like to enter into an agreement, LawPath has access to qualified business lawyers that can assist with drafting the agreement’s terms and conditions.
+When entering an agreement, you should get in contact with a business lawyer to assist drafting the agreement’s terms.

 Advantages of a Hire Purchase Agreement